eclipse-ankaios/ankaios/ank/doc/swdesign/README.md

 - utest
 - stest

-#### CLI checks for incompatible API versions
+#### CLI apply manifest command checks for incompatible API versions
 `swdd~cli-apply-manifest-check-for-api-version-compatibility~1`

 Status: approved

-When the user provides a different API version or an incompatible API version the Ankaios CLI shall terminate with an error.
+When the user provides an incompatible API version the Ankaios CLI shall terminate with an error.

 Tags: